JahanviJoshi/Elpt_Net/Assignments.md

 	- Print All EMployees Having Salary in Range 25000 to 75000
 	- Print Employee with Second MAx Salary Per DeptName
 	- Print Employee with Second Max Salary
-	- Calculate Tax for Each Employee as followa
+	- Calculate Tax for Each Employee as followas
 	- Salary from >=20K to <=40K is 0.05%
 		- Salary from >40K to <=60K is 0.1%
 		- Salary <20K is 0
 		- Salary >60K is 0.15%